 A great tip is always to ask yourself what my return on investment is?
 That is if you know what you have invested.
 Ask what your clients return on investment is?
 Their investment includes the steps it takes to work with you.
 Did you use their time wisely, did you find them via their preferred method?
 (Not yours).
-Your free information gives value to your client?
+Does your free information give value to your client?

 Investing in technology or a person who can review market trends, SEO, google analytics and google directions is vital to stay current.

 Experts have shared with coaches for many years that a confused mind says NO.

 As experts in our fields, it is crucial to understand what your clientele want along with their needs.
 It is also essential for you to learn where our client hangs out and the way they prefer to receive their information.